Horsemonger Lane Gaol: History

 The gaol was built to replace the old county gaol housed at what had been the nearby 'White Lion Inn' on Borough High Street, Southwark (informally called the 'Borough Gaol').
 The new building was designed by George Gwilt the Elder, surveyor to the county of Surrey, and completed in 1799.
 It was adjacent to Sessions House, a court building also designed by Gwilt.

 Horsemonger Lane remained Surrey’s principal prison and place of execution up to its closure in 1878.
 It was a common gaol, housing both debtors and criminals, with a capacity of around 300 inmates.
-In total, 131 men and four women were executed there between 1800 and 1877, the gallows being erected on the flat roof of the prison's gatehouse.
+In total, 131 men and four women were executed there between 1800 and 1877, the gallows being erected on the flat roof of the prison's gatehouse until abolition of public executions in 1868, and then in a yard behind the walls.

 By 1859, the gaol was no longer known as 'Horsemonger Lane' following the road's change of name to Union Road (today: Harper Road), being renamed Surrey County Gaol (although its alternative name, the New Gaol, should not be confused with the New Prison, located north of the River Thames in Clerkenwell).

-The gaol was demolished in 1881 and replaced by a public park, Newington Gardens, which opened in 1884.
+The gaol was demolished in 1881 and replaced by the Inner London Crown Court, and a public park, Newington Gardens, which opened in 1884.